seaflop/capstone/README.md

 **5. Run the Script**

-Run the script from the `capstone` directory.
+Run the script from the `assistive-reader` directory.

 **Flags:**
 - `-w`: Use the webcam to take a picture.